Julia-Agasaro/Password-Locker/README.md

   $ chmod +x run.py
   $ ./run.py

+## Known Bugs

+1. Deleting credentials account  in the application
+2. Storing passwords that even if i close the terminal or stop running the app once the user logs in, the user can always find his/her passwords.

 **Contact**
 If you run into any issues or have questions, ideas or concerns.
 Contact me or make a contribution to the code.
 Email :agasarojulia@gmail.com ,Github username:Julia-Agasaro.